ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/stackoverflow.md

 wget https://archive.org/download/stackexchange/stackoverflow.com-Votes.7z
 ```

-These files are upto 35GB and can take around 30 mins to download depending on internet connection - the download server throttles at around 20MB/sec.
+These files are up to 35GB and can take around 30 mins to download depending on internet connection - the download server throttles at around 20MB/sec.

 ### Convert to JSON

 At the time of writing, ClickHouse does not have native support for XML as an input format.
-To load the data into ClickHouse we first convert to NdJSON.
+To load the data into ClickHouse we first convert to NDJSON.

 To convert XML to JSON we recommend the [`xq`](https://github.com/kislyuk/yq) linux tool, a simple `jq` wrapper for XML documents.